kaaax0815/fiae-projekt/README.md

 This is the documentation for the final project for the apprenticeship / vocational training as an IT specialist in application development.

-The project proposal is included as [Projektantrag.pdf](Projektantrag.pdf) and the final project report is included as [Projektdokumentation.pdf](Projektdokumentation.pdf).
+The proposal is included as [Projektantrag.pdf](Projektantrag.pdf), the report is included as [Projektdokumentation.pdf](Projektdokumentation.pdf) and the presentation is included as [Projektpräsentation.pptx](Projektpräsentation.pptx).

+The report and presentation were graded with 98 (1,1).

 ## License